 Monhegan is a small, rocky Island ten miles from the nearest mainland and scarcely a square mile in area.
 It is accessible only by boat and there are no cars or paved roads on the Island.
-Since long before the explorer John Smith visited it in 1614, it was known to Native Americans as a prime fishing area, and today its economy is still ruled by those who make their living from the sea, fishing and lobstering.
+Since long before the explorer John Smith visited it in 1614, it was known to Native Americans as a prime fishing area, though today its economy is more invested in tourism than it is in lobstering or fishing.
 The year-round population has seldom exceeded 65 in recent times.

 For more than 100 years, Monhegan has been a summer haven for artists and other visitors who appreciate its isolation, the beauty of its wilderness areas, its quiet relaxed atmosphere, and its unhurried pace.